kayaozan/logistic_regression/README.md

 This page demostrates some sample code for logistic regression.
 Two Python file has been shared.

-One is written from scratch without any Machine Learning libraries such as Scikit-Learn.
+One is written from scratch without any Machine Learning libraries such as scikit-learn.

-Other uses the capabilities of Scikit-Learn tools.
+Other uses the capabilities of scikit-learn tools.